datacompass/datacompass.github.io/_posts/2017-8-16-k-means-clustering.md

 title: k-means Clustering
 ---

-Before giving the steps of the method, we give a small overview of clustering in general.
+Before giving the steps of this particular method, we give a small overview of clustering in general.

 # What is clustering about?